Take a look at our comprehensive guide to London Heathrow Airport (LHR), which serves as a crossroads for the entire world.

 Terminal 2 Lounges

 Heathrow’s Terminal 2 lounges are open to you if you’re flying first-class or business-class on Lufthansa, United, Aer Lingus, Singapore Airlines, or Air Canada.
-Star Alliances members can also take advantage of several of these lounges, all of which offer food and drink.
+Star Alliance members can also take advantage of several of these lounges, all of which offer food and drink.
 Some also feature shower facilities and business services.

 In addition, all other passengers can head to the Plaza Premium Lounges on levels 4 and 5 of the terminal.
 Both of these lounges, which are available for an hourly fee, offer shower and massage facilities.
 The level 5 lounge also has dedicated spaces for business meetings and for sleeping.